ntoates/SkuVaultApiWrapper/README.md

 # SkuVaultApiWrapper - DEV IN PROGRESS
 Intended to be a minimalistic wrapper for SkuVaults API.

+View the example project to see how this can be injected to your project and then simply used to make calls.

 **Included:**
 -  Handling/documentation of any undocumented behavior discovered during testing.
 -  Minimal project references